Tips For Getting Rid Of Fleas

-Fleas are one of those insects that unfortunately don’t really care too much what time of year it is.
-They don’t die off as much as other self respecting insects do, because they have their ways of keeping warm and surviving.
-For example, they keep alive by camping on your pets fur or inside your nice cozy home.
+Fleas are one of those insects that, unfortunately, don’t care too much what time of year it is.
+They don’t die off as much as other self-respecting insects do, because they have their ways of keeping warm and surviving.
+For example, they stay alive by camping on your pet’s fur or inside your nice cozy home.
 For this reason, we are still getting quite a few calls from customers that have flea problems.
 Most of our customers call after trying various do-it-yourself methods and can sometimes make the problem even worse.
-Since we have seen enough to know what mistakes are commonly made when you discover that you have fleas, we want to provide you with some things that you should know before trying to tackle them on your own.
-Just by knowing these simple things, you can save yourself some time, money and anxiety.
+Since we have seen enough to know that there are many common mistakes made when you discover that you have fleas, we want to provide you with some things that you should know before trying to tackle them on your own.
+Just by knowing these simple things, you can save yourself some time, money, and anxiety.

 1) Flea Bombs Can Make Your Problem Worse

 Flea bombs seem like a good idea.
 When I was a kid, my parents will let them off all the time, and they did seem to work (I mean, how could anything survive after shooting toxic gas all over the place, right?).
 The problem with flea bombs, aside from the nasty fumes, is that they don’t tend to kill the fleas.
 They are just repellent with hardly any residual that can push the fleas deeper into walls, baseboards, furniture, etc. You might feel like you did a good job and start patting yourself on the back.
 But, wait a few weeks.
 They will be back.

 2) You Get What You Pay For With Flea Products

 Some products that you can buy at the store will help you.
 First and foremost, flea medication for your pets.
 Stick with good brands that are proven to work like Advantage or Frontline and stay away from the “bargain brands.”
 Also, some of the flea powders that you sprinkle on your carpets can do you some good, but again, the cheap stuff doesn’t seem to get the job done.